xmos/fwk_core/README.md

     $ git clone --recurse-submodules https://github.com/xmos/fwk_core.git

+## Testing

+No tests exist in this repository yet.
+Unit tests for some libraries are in the repository for each library.

+## Documentation

+Information on building the documentation can be found in the docs [README](https://github.com/xmos/fwk_core/blob/develop/doc/README.rst).

 ## License

-This Software is subject to the terms of the [XMOS Public Licence: Version 1](https://github.com/xmos/xcore_sdk/blob/develop/LICENSE.rst)
+This Software is subject to the terms of the [XMOS Public Licence: Version 1](https://github.com/xmos/fwk_core/blob/develop/LICENSE.rst)